stephenlee66/bc2406-diabetes-risk-prediction-gp/README.md

 Group project for BC2406 Analytics I: Visual and Predictive Techniques, focused on predicting diabetes risk and proposing a preventive-care solution within the Healthier SG context.

 ## Overview
 This project uses symptom-based and health-indicator datasets to identify diabetes risk patterns through predictive modelling.
 Logistic Regression and CART were applied and compared.
-The findings from both models then were translated into a preventive-care concept called DiaScope.
+The findings from both models were then translated into developing a preventive-care solution which we called DiaScope.

 ## Data Source
 Both datasets were sourced from Kaggle